DalRaeSolutions/dalrae.cap.reuse/README.md

 ## For prezzo

 ### Intro
 - Introduction of Tanveer and Jorg.
+Mention COVID

-Explain why we're looking at reuse
+- Explain why we're looking at reuse
   - In a complex app, reuse is better than reinventing the wheel
   - Reuse can be a method to separate code
-  - Benefits of version control?
-As in, NPM version.
-  - Multi tenancy

 ### Demo time